TraFost/TraFost/README.md

 ### **Marmalade – Voice-First Emotional Companion (AI Partner Catalyst: Accelerate Innovation)**
 Developed the complete **real-time AI infrastructure** for an emotional support agent that leverages multi-modal inputs to detect risk, evaluate mood, and deliver personalized counseling.
-- Designed the **end-to-end architecture**, orchestrating real-time voice streaming (ElevenLabs) alongside dual-model inference (Gemini Flash for rapid scoring, Gemini Pro for counseling).
-- Engineered the **backend system** on Cloud Run, implementing secure session state management, authentication, and persistent storage with PostgreSQL and Drizzle.
-- Implemented a **multi-stage AI pipeline** that performs real-time emotional analysis and risk detection to ensure safety guardrails before generating adaptive voice responses.
+- Architected a high-performance multi-model pipeline using Gemini 2.5 Flash for sub-second risk classification (0–4 scale) and Gemini 2.5 Pro for deep, clinical-grade session synthesis.
+- Engineered a Universal OpenAI-Compatible Hook (/v1/chat/completions) that transforms the backend into a pluggable "Brain" for external voice agents like ElevenLabs, managing real-time SSE streaming and session mapping.
-- Built the **contextual memory engine**, utilizing vector embeddings and session summarization to maintain conversation continuity and personalized user history across interactions.
+- Built a Contextual Memory Engine utilizing text-embedding-005 and PostgreSQL (Drizzle) to maintain long-term user history, ensuring every interaction is grounded in past "anchors."
+- Developed deterministic safety guardrails via a custom Intervention Arbiter, enforcing Zod-validated schemas and risk-level gates to provide safe, empathetic mirroring without clinical diagnosis.
+- Optimized for Voice-First Latency on Google Cloud Run, orchestrating concurrent "First-Response" and "Counselor" streams to keep interaction fluid and human-centric.

-**Stack:** Hono, Google Cloud Run, PostgreSQL, Drizzle ORM, Vertex AI (Gemini Flash, Pro, Embeddings), ElevenLabs, Cloud Storage, Pulumi
+**Stack:** Hono, React, Google Cloud Run, PostgreSQL, Drizzle ORM, Vertex AI (Gemini Flash, Pro, Embeddings), ElevenLabs, Pulumi

 ### **LoLo – AI League Coach (Rift Rewind Hackathon 2025)**
 Architected a high-performance, serverless AI companion that transforms raw League of Legends match data into actionable coaching insights using AWS Bedrock and React 19. **Delivered the app in a 4-week sprint with a 2-person team.**